— Staff Report

 PEASTER — Vernon College had a fortunate leg up in their recruiting process while trying to attract Peaster senior Karissa Wolfenberger to join the Lady Chaparrals volleyball squad and attend classes at the junior college, which is about a two-hour drive to the northwest of Peaster.

-Not that Vernon did not stand on its own merit, with a more-than-decent volleyball history and study curriculum, one of Karissa’s long-term wishes was to go to college with one of her former Lady Greyhounds’ teammates.
+Not that Vernon did not stand on its own merit regarding volleyball and academics but one of Karissa’s long-term wishes was to go to college with one of her former Lady Greyhounds’ teammates.

-“When I went for my visit to Vernon, I liked the campus and everyone was very nice,” Wolfenberger said at her recent letter-of-intent signing celebration, “and I loved [head coach Tatiana Booth].
+“When I went for my visit to Vernon, I liked the campus and everyone was very nice,” Wolfenberger said at her recent letter-of-intent signing celebration, “and I loved the coaching staff of Coach Tallman (Head Coach) and Coach Booth (Assistant Coach).

 “But Blair [Smotherman] and I had talked about going to college together when we were both in high school, so that really made the decision a lot easier for me.”